sufiyan007/Docker/README.md

-# 🚀 Docker Complete Notes
+# 🚀 Docker Complete Notes (Beginner → 2+ Year SDE)

 ---

-# 1. What is Docker?
+# 📌 What is Docker?

-Docker is a platform used to package applications along with all dependencies into isolated environments called **containers**.
+Docker is a containerization platform used to package applications along with all their dependencies into isolated environments called **containers**.

-## Main Goal
+The main purpose of Docker is to ensure that applications behave consistently across:
+- Developer machines
+- Testing servers
+- Production environments

+In simple terms:

 ```text
 Build once, run anywhere